GHG Net-zero in the product life cycle

 Carbon Neutrality Strategy Roadmap

-Toyota Boshoku ascertains CO2 emissions in the life cycle of core products, from their manufacture and sale to their usage and eventual disposal, and then takes action to reduce these emissions as a means to promote more environmentally friendly products.
+Toyota Boshoku ascertains GHG emissions in the life cycle of core products, from their manufacture and sale to their usage and eventual disposal, and then takes action to reduce these emissions as a means to promote more environmentally friendly products.
 Out of all the stages in the life cycle mentioned above, the majority of CO2 emissions arise during a product’s usage.
 Thus, we put great effort into actions that can improve fuel efficiency and reduce emissions, such as promotion of reductions to the size or weight of products.

 Click here to learn more about Toyota Boshoku’s efforts to create door trims with high impact resistance and lower weight.